Domestic rabbit: Bonding

 Rabbits are social animals and will bond with other rabbits in or around their territory.
-Rabbit welfare groups encourage owners to make efforts towards bonding rabbits as part of normal socialization, which usually involves carefully supervised meetings between rabbits on neutral territory.
-This helps minimize territorial aggression and allows the rabbits to establish a hierarchy.
-Over time, rabbits learn to tolerate each other's presence, form a social bond, and engage in vital social behaviors such as grooming, playing, and snuggling.
+Rabbit welfare groups encourage owners to make efforts towards bonding rabbits as part of normal socialisation, which usually involves carefully supervised meetings between rabbits on neutral territory.
+This helps minimise territorial aggression and allows the rabbits to establish a hierarchy.
+Over time, rabbits learn to tolerate each other's presence, form a social bond, and engage in vital social behaviours such as grooming, playing, and snuggling.